authelia/authelia/docs/content/integration/openid-connect/synology-dsm/index.md

 ### Specific Notes

 *__Important Note:__ [Synology DSM] does not support automatically creating users via [OpenID Connect 1.0].
-It is therefore recommended that you ensure Authelia and [Synology DSM] share a LDAP server (for DSM v7.1).
+It is therefore recommended that you ensure Authelia and [Synology DSM] share an LDAP server (for DSM v7.1).
 With DSM v7.2+ you have the possibility to also use local DSM accounts (see `Account type` below) and do not need to set up a shared LDAP.*

 ### Assumptions